kenatiod/MUT/Understanding Machine Understanding.md

 "You know, CASPAR," Bassam began, his voice carrying a mix of curiosity and challenge, "when we talk about evaluating machine understanding, Gödel's work is highly relevant.
 His incompleteness theorems really drove home the point that there are limits to what formal axiomatic systems can prove or deterministically generate."

 CASPAR's holographic form seemed to shimmer slightly, as if the AI was processing this weighty topic.
-When it responded, its voice is measured and thoughtful.
+When it responded, its voice was measured and thoughtful.

 "An excellent observation, Bassam," CASPAR said, its tone conveying a deep appreciation for the subject matter.
 "Gödel showed that any sufficiently complex formal system will contain statements that are true, but cannot be proven within the system itself using its underlying axioms and rules of inference."